oracle/odpi/doc/src/structs/dpiSubscrCreateParams.rst

     REG_ID column in the USER_SUBSCR_REGISTRATIONS and DBA_SUBSCR_REGISTRATIONS
     views in the database.
 It will be populated for CQN registrations after a successful call to :func:`dpiConn_subscribe()`.

+.. member:: int dpiSubscrCreateParams.clientInitiated

+    Specifies whether a client initiated connection should be created (1) or a server initiated connection should be created (0).
+The default value is
+    0. This feature is only available when Oracle Client 19.4 and Oracle Database 19.4 or higher are being used.